 Indonesia: School libraries to nurture love of reading

-Using school libraries to encourage reading and tackle illiteracy in Indonesian rural farming communities.
+Using school libraries to encourage reading and strengthen education outcomes in Indonesian rural farming communities.

-The livelihoods of farmers in Indonesian communities are affected by a number of external factors, including the variations of weather conditions and the uncertainties inherent to the crops they grow.
-Another key challenge they face in order to ensure long-term prospects for the communities is to provide their children and youth with a solid education that will enable the next generations to pursue and further develop their parent’s economic activity.
-The knowledge and skills the children obtain while growing up form the foundation on which they can build their future livelihoods.
+One key challenge to ensure long-term prospects for rural farming communities is to provide children with a solid education that will enable the next generations to thrive.
+The knowledge and skills children obtain while growing up form the foundation on which they can build their future livelihoods.

 “We let the kids visit the library and every day they don’t want to leave.
 We even have to tell them to go home!”